TiffanyKousiman/graph-attention-neural-network-for-twitter-topic-modelling/README.md

 ## Data

-The raw and preprocessed datasets used for this research study are not publicised for privacy reasons.
+The raw and preprocessed datasets utilized in this research study are not publicly disclosed due to privacy concerns.

 ## Output